kevzhao2/triton-old/README.md

   lua["t2"] = new Test2();
   lua.DoString("x = t2 + t1");
   ```
-* Triton implements finalizers on Lua references (`LuaFunction`, `LuaTable`, `LuaThread`), meaning that if you forget to `Dispose` them (which happens a lot!), you won't be leaking unmanaged memory.
-* Triton will reuse Lua references, which saves memory.
-This, of course, comes with the caveat that `Dispose` must be called carefully.
 * Triton is, in general, faster for .NET to Lua context switches and vice versa.
 See below for the one case this isn't true.

 ### Disadvantages